Tips and Tricks to Make Winter Travel Easier

 Most flights still go through to their destinations with no problem.
 But no matter how cleverly you planned your route, there's a chance of cancellation.
 AAA has some tips to help you minimize any disruptions that do crop up in your air travel itinerary.

 First, purchase travel insurance to protect you in case of trip interruption.
-Imagine being stuck in an epic winter travel delays and not knowing that some sort of reimbursement is heading your way.
+Imagine being stuck in an epic winter travel delay and not knowing that some sort of reimbursement is heading your way.

 Next, check-in online for your flight 24 hours in advance, and keep abreast of flight status as you start to head to the airport.